High Contrast Mode:

 Do you rent wheelchairs or wagons?

-YES - Wagons and non-motorized wheelchairs are available for rent outside our Front Gate at the Belrose Shop.
+YES - Wagons and non-motorized wheelchairs are available for rent inside our Front Gate at the Information Booth.

 What type of clothing should we wear to the Festival?